gruntjs/grunt-contrib-jshint/README.md

 ## Release History

+ * 2013-04-08   v0.4.3   Fix evaluation of predef option when it's an object.
  * 2013-04-08   v0.4.2   Avoid wiping force option when jshintrc is used.
  * 2013-04-06   v0.4.1   Fix to allow object type for deprecated predef.
  * 2013-04-04   v0.4.0   Revert task level options to override jshintrc files.